National, Regional and International Organizations

 UNODC promotes a holistic development perspective in the UNDG Regional teams and the UN Country Teams (UNCTs) through the UN Development Assistance Framework (UNDAF) process.
-UNODC works particularly closely with WHO and UNAIDS.
-In 2009, the UNODC-WHO joint Programme on Drug Dependence Treatment and Care was launched to promote human and accessible treatment and care for persons affected by drug use and dependence.
-In addition, UNODC is a participant in the Counter-Terrorism Implementation Task Force (CTITF).
+UNODC works particularly closely with WHO and UNAIDS on the provision of policy advice to Member States on harm reduction among people who inject drugs and in prison settings, including drug dependence treatment.
+The UNODC-WHO joint Programme on Drug Dependence Treatment and Care was launched to promote human and accessible treatment and care for persons affected by drug use and dependence.
+In addition, UNODC is a participant in the Counter-Terrorism Implementation Task Force (CTITF) and works with the World Bank in the field of fighting corruption and asset recovery.

-UNODC partners with NGOs and with civil society groups to advance the objectives set out in the regional strategy.
-The fight against drugs and crime and the response to HIV requires, not only a governmental but also a community-based response.
+U NODC partners with NGOs and with civil society groups to advance the objectives set out in the Regional Programme for the Arab States.
+The fight against drugs and crime and the response to HIV requires not only a governmental but also a community-based response.
+The Drosos Foundation and the Ford Foundation have been fundamental donors to UNODC since 2006.

 The Private Sector